-Adequate primary medical care coverage within a 4 hour driving radius of the College or the related external site, which provides access to a physician, physical therapy, laboratory, diagnostics, prescription medication, and wellness services.
+- Adequate primary medical care coverage within a 4 hour driving radius of the College or the related external site, which provides access to a physician, physical therapy, laboratory, diagnostic imaging, prescription medication and wellness services.

-For all HMO plans, a Primary Care Provider within 4 hours of Wheaton must be pre-authorized before arrival on campus or related location of study.
-Any restrictive HMO that does not provide coverage for a Primary Care Provider within 4 hours of location of study is not considered adequate comparable coverage.
-Out of state Medicaid is not comparable coverage. ”
+- For all HMO plans, a Primary Care Provider (PCP) within 4 hours of Wheaton must be pre-authorized before arrival on campus or related location of study.
+Any restrictive HMO that does not provide coverage for a PCP within 4 hours of location of student is not considered adequate comparable coverage.
+Intercollegiate athletes must ensure that they have primary care coverage within the Wheaton community; otherwise the secondary athletic insurance plan will not be valid for use.
+Out of state Medicaid is not comparable coverage.

-A licensed health insurance policy.
+A licensed health insurance product.
 Reimbursement/cost sharing plans will not be accepted as comparable coverage.

 Health insurance coverage for the whole academic year.